kochm/wp-mendeley-plugin/readme.txt

 &#91;mendeley type="groups" id="xxx" groupby="xxx" filter="type=book_section"&#93;
 &#91;mendeley type="groups" id="xxx" groupby="xxx" csl="http://DOMAINNAME/csl/custom_style.csl" style="cover,link"&#93;

+- the attribute "id" is the Mendeley identifier of the group or folder - You can find this in Mendeley (Web or desktp app) - or use the function "Request Collection Ids" in the backend of the plugin - example value: 1f0508c0-8256-3ba7-b924-485e720245d5
 - the attribute "type" can be set to "folders" or "groups" or "own"
 - the attribute "groupby" is optional; possible values currently are: "authors", "year"
 - the attribute "sortby" is optional; possible values currently are: "authors", "year"